-Curiosity.
-Boredom and idleness can help spread conspiracies or lead people to adopt radical ideologies.
-These beliefs engage a person's curiosity and give them an emotionally rewarding subject to explore.
+Desire for Love and Friendship.
+Strange as it sounds, Curiosity.
+Boredom and idleness can help spread conspiracies, or lead people to adopt radical ideologies.
+These beliefs engage a person's curiosity, and give them an emotionally rewarding subject to explore.
+Shutdowns associated with COVID-19 mean that many regular forms of entertainment, from movie theaters to sporting events, are off-limits.
 For already vulnerable people, the world of online conspiracy theorists and hate groups can become even more attractive.
-It is not uncommon for boredom to accompany other risky circumstances, such as social isolation or the search for love.

 Most People Do Not Become Extremists.
 Even if a child is at risk from one of these factors, it does not mean they will automatically adopt extremist beliefs.
-A little attention can prevent risks from becoming full-blown problems.
-Pay extra attention to what the youth around you say and where they go online.
-Then, be ready to listen.
+However, now is the time pay extra attention to what they say and where they go online.
+The COVID-19 pandemic has elevated the risk of radicalization for everyone.